AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/clean.code.rules.md

 ## Short functions or methods
 - Keep them small and focused.
 - Keep parameters to a minimum.
-- Separate pure functions from function with side effects.
+- Separate pure functions from functions with side effects.

 ## Structure the data
 - Prefer structures over primitives.